A conservative Eulerian finite element method for transport and diffusion in moving domains

 \section{Discrete Method}

 We now formulate a fully discrete counterpart to \eqref{eqn:scheme.bdf1.smooth}.
 For the spatial discretisation, we use unfitted finite element, also known as CutFEM~\cite{BCH+14}.
 We consider a quasi-uniform simplicial mesh $\Th$ of $\widetilde{\O}$ with characteristic element diameter $h>0$.
-Thus the mesh is independent of $\O(t)$.
+Thus, the mesh is independent of $\O(t)$.
 On this background mesh, we define the finite element space

 where $\PP^k(K)$ is space of polynomials of order $k$ on $K$.
 In each time step, the domain $\On$ is approximated by $\Ohn$, which is computed by an approximated level set function, see \Cref{sec:discrete.subsec:geo} below.
+We denote the boundary as $\Ghn\coloneqq\partial\Ohn$.
 For a the discrete formulation, we now consider at each time step $\delta_h$-extensions of the discrete domains:

 with some $c_\delta\simeq 1$ defined later.
 Using this extension, we define the \emph{active mesh} in each time step as the set of elements with some part in the extended domain

 Consequently, we define the \emph{active domain} as